LivelyKernel/lively4-core/README.md

 # Chrome Extension

-- install [Chrom Extension](https://chrome.google.com/webstore/detail/lively4-loader/nolpicfdelklinibcdldjhajakffhhom) to load Lively4 into any webpage and start adapting your website while you visit it....
+- install [Chrome Extension](https://chrome.google.com/webstore/detail/lively4-loader/nolpicfdelklinibcdldjhajakffhhom) to load Lively4 into any webpage and start adapting your website while you visit it....

 # start.html